Connect with Nature with This Colorful Butterfly Craft

 - Place cards

-- DIY jewelry and brooches
+- DIY jewelry

 If your young crafters are looking for more activities to try, introduce them to some of our other paper crafts for kids.
 You could create a garden for your paper butterflies to pollinate, complete with paper tulips and other paper flowers.
 Looking to give someone your children’s art?
 Help them create an easy origami box to hold small trinkets.
 Paper crafts are simple, safe, and fun—so get folding!